-If neither checksum is valid, the Boot ROM stays in control, and accepts commands via the PMBus interface.
-These functions can be used to read and write to all memory locations in the UCD3138064A.
-Typically they are used to download a program to Program Flash, and to command its execution.
+If none of the checksums are valid, the Boot ROM stays in control, and accepts commands via the PMBus interface.
+These functions can be used to read and write to all memory locations in the device.
+Typically they are at address 11 and are used to download a program to Program Flash, and to command its execution.